Feel-The-AGI/Feel-The-AGI/README.md

 Where am I dying to work?
 - OpenAI 🧠💙

+I beg, please don't consider my commit graph, most of my contributions are to a provate repo thats not mine.
+It is for my professor.

 <!-- - 💡 **Working on:** AI paper on ML for mental health.
 - 🤝 **Collab on:** AI in healthcare, tech for mental wellness.